Akhil-Koppera/COVID_19_Visualiations/README.md

 # COVID_19_Visualiations
-Kaggle data set of Covid_9 cases were visualized
+Kaggle data set of Covid_19 all over the world cases were analysed and visualized using Chlorepleth Map